xiaosaiyao/epiregulon.book/docs/sce.md

 sce10x <- read10xCounts(tmpdir)
 ```

-Follow the section on [Constructing a SingleCellExperiment object](## Starting from a SingleCellExperiment object) on how to construct SingleCellExperiment, add colData, rowData and reduced dimensions
+Follow the section on [Constructing a SingleCellExperiment object]{## Starting from a SingleCellExperiment object} on how to construct SingleCellExperiment, add colData, rowData and reduced dimensions

 ## Reading directly from CSV